Children’s Services Unit

 • Preschool Program, &

-• Children and youth with Special Health Care Needs Program.
+• Children and Youth with Special Health Care Needs Program.

-The Early Intervention (E.I.)
-Program serves children from birth through age three (3) who are delayed in their development or have a diagnosed disability.
-Areas of delay may be in one or more area:
+Program helps children who are delayed in their development or have a diagnosed disability. ⬆

-• Physical development – including hearing and vision
+Physical development – including hearing and vision

-• Learning or cognitive development
+Learning or cognitive development

-• Speech or language development
+Speech or language development

-• Social or emotional development
+Social or emotional development

-• Self-help skills.
+Self-help skills.

 Delay criteria is determined by evaluation using New York State Department of Health (NYSDOH) guidelines or a diagnosis included in a NYSDOH list.